Advisory Examinations

 For detailed information about Graduate College admission and policies, see the Manual of Rules and Regulations on the Graduate College website.

-Qualified graduate students may be nominated for teaching and research assistantships.
+Applicants that complete the application/audition process are reviewed for potential awards (teaching or research assistantships, fellowships, or scholarships).
+Qualified graduate students are nominated by the area faculty for a potential award.
 Inquiries should be directed to the head faculty member in the applicant's area of interest.